Veterinary dermatologist. Everyone needs their own doctor! What happens at an appointment with a veterinary dermatologist

 Our doctors

 Diseases of the skin and its appendages are widespread among dogs, cats and other animals that live not only on the street, but also in the apartment.
 At the same time, a significant part of skin diseases is transmitted through direct contact between a person and a pet, which creates a risk of infection for all family members.
-Timely detection and treatment of dermatological diseases is within the competence of a veterinary dermatologist.
+Timely detection and treatment of dermatological diseases is the responsibility of a veterinary dermatologist.

-Directions of work of a veterinary dermatologist
+Areas of work of a veterinary dermatologist

 • blood biochemistry;